2020 Milky Way Photography Workshops

 Day 2 -

-5PM - We load up in Springdale (just outside of Zion) and caravan up to Bryce National Park.
-After the 2 hour drive to Bryce, we will photograph the last hour of light in the canyon.
-Bryce is actually not optimal with sunset light due to the positioning of the canyon with the setting sun, it is very much a sunrise location.
+7PM - We will meet back up in Bryce National Park to photograph sunset and blue hour.
+Most people enjoy our pre-meetup time exploring in Zion before making the trip up to Bryce Canyon. t Bryce is actually not optimal with sunset light due to the positioning of the canyon with the setting sun, it is very much a sunrise location.
 However, if we get lucky with conditions you can get some great images.
 Post-sunset, when “earth shadow” light is happening we can get some nice, well balanced exposures with nice color.

 After sunset we’ll roll over to a local restaurant and grab a bite to eat before going back out for astrophotography.